thundergnat/X11-libxdo/README.md

     .search( :name('libxdo') )

-Search for an open window where the title contains 'Perl' case insensitvely:
+Search for an open window where the title contains 'Raku' case insensitvely:

-    .search( :name(rx:i['perl']) )
+    .search( :name(rx:i['raku']) )

 Returns a hash { :name(), :class(), :ID(), :pid() } pairs of the first match found for one of the search parameters.